Explore

 Amsterdam’s more northerly location keeps the weather fairly temperate, with summer highs ranging from 68° to 71°F and most winter days hovering around 42° F. While snow is a rare occurrence, and it doesn’t often get cold enough to freeze the city’s canals, winter (November to February) can be damp and drizzly.

-When to Visit Amsterdam
+When to visit Amsterdam

 Summer brings the best weather—warm, sunny, and dry—but also the most visitors and highest prices.
 The fall months of September and October are a good compromise, with good weather but fewer crowds.
 Spring is also a popular time to visit as this is when the tulip fields are in bloom and the Keukenhof Gardens (generally open March to May each year) are awash in more than 7 million flowers.